dylanrees/bacter/README.md

 bacter is written for python 3 and may not display properly in python 2.

-for now the data exclusion feature is manual and requires manual code modification.
+for now the data exclusion feature is manual and requires manual code modification!